Littleton Low Back Pain Relief

 Have Low Back Pain or Sciatica?

 Back pain is a leading cause of missed work and doctor visits.
-Among the different types of back pain, lower back pain is particularly troublesome.
+Among the different areas of back pain, lower back pain is particularly troublesome.
 It can make simple activities, like sleeping, sitting, and walking, very difficult.

 Unfortunately, lower back pain is extremely common, affecting people all around the world.
 In the United States alone, it’s estimated that about 80% of adults will experience some form of lower back pain during their lifetime.